 They say that the only constant in business is change.
-And we’re living in an unprecedented time of change, adversity, and uncertainty.
+And we’re living in an unprecedented time of change, adversity, new trends and uncertainty.
 While this can be unsettling, to say the least, these are challenges we need to rise up and meet head-on.

 What’s more, these challenges are leading to massive changes in the workplace in terms of how work is done, when, and certainly where it’s done.
 And to help us meet these challenges is technology.

 Perhaps prior to the pandemic, technology itself was seen as a change agent.
 For example, social media has changed not only how we connect with each other, but how HR professionals find and research candidates.
 But today, perhaps technology’s use in HR is more a reaction to the current circumstances we all face.

 We’ve previously explored how artificial intelligence is impacting HR, but there are a number of other tech trends that are changing how HR is done in the workplace.
 Here are a few of the top tech trends in HR today.

 Professional improvement opportunities have long been a staple of employee engagement programs that help to retain and improve employee performance.
 A lot of those training programs in the past were conducted in person, but the age of social distancing has pushed these types of programs online.

 Virtual reality (VR), where users wear VR headsets and participate in an immersive digital experience, has been used for training pilots, soldiers, firefighters, and others, but how about for the rest of us?
 It turns out, VR is a great way to give employees hands-on training—minus the hands-on part.

 VR can be used to quickly onboard new employees in a more interactive and immersive way than just a simple training video.
 And that’s just one example.
 VR can be used to give realistic training simulations for salespeople or any other position that requires complex sets of procedures to accomplish tasks.